margaretmf/margaretmf.github.io/poetry.md

 and a light that embraces everything through all the Earth.

 ## Our Country ##
-Everyone in our contry are like stars shining on the American flag The light can't burn out.
+Everyone in our country are like stars shining on the American flag The light can't burn out.
 The people are so innocent.
-THe water flows steadily through the channels, giving us peace and restoration.
+The water flows steadily through the channels, giving us peace and restoration.
 Forever in the night, the stars do shine.
 Our hearts burn.
 Everyone in the country, everyone on the Earth has a light like the star that burns, and shines.